U.S. Route 15 in Pennsylvania: Route description

 US 15 enters Pennsylvania south of Gettysburg, Adams County, from Frederick County, Maryland, on a freeway alignment.
 The route heads to the north and bypasses Gettysburg, where the route has an interchange with US 30.
-The freeway alignment ends temporarily at York Springs, carrying US 15 on a four-lane, divided alignment with at-grade intersections until the route upgrades to a freeway again in Dillsburg.
+The freeway alignment ends at York Springs, carrying US 15 on a four-lane expressway, then becoming a four-lane arterial road in Dillsburg, until the route upgrades to a freeway again.
 The route continues north toward Harrisburg, where the freeway terminates again as US 15 joins with US 11.
 The two routes begin to follow the west shore of the Susquehanna River with limited-access sections until they split across the river from Sunbury.
-US 15 continues north into Williamsport, joining I-180 and US 220.
+US 15 continues north into Williamsport, joining Interstate 180 (I-180) and US 220.
 At I-180's western terminus, US 220, signed south, heads due west toward Jersey Shore and Lock Haven, while US 15 turns due north through Mansfield and crosses into New York near Lawrenceville, Tioga County.